 Latest revision: Cabinet Order No. 307 of June 7, 2000

-Cabinet Order on Retaliatory Duty, etc.
+Cabinet Order on Retaliatory Customs Duty, etc.

-(Public notice of imposing retaliatory duty, etc.)
+(Public notice of imposing retaliatory customs duty, etc.)

-Article 1.The Minister of Finance shall, when a decision has been made to take a measure prescribed in paragraph (1) or (2) of Article 6 of the Customs Tariff Act (hereinafter referred to as “retaliatory duty, etc.”) or to alter or abolish retaliatory duty, etc. (hereinafter referred to as “measure relating to retaliatory duty, etc.”), promptly give in the official gazette a public notice of that decision and the matters as set forth in the following:
+Article 1.The Minister of Finance shall, when a decision has been made to take a measure prescribed in paragraph (1) or (2) of Article 6 of the Customs Tariff Act (hereinafter referred to as “retaliatory customs duty, etc.”) or to alter or abolish retaliatory customs duty, etc. (hereinafter referred to as “measure relating to retaliatory customs duty, etc.”), promptly give in the official gazette a public notice of that decision and the matters as set forth in the following:

-(i)the name of a country (including any territory which is part of that country) covered by the measure relating to retaliatory duty, etc.;
+(i)the name of a country (including any territory which is part of that country) covered by the measure relating to retaliatory customs duty, etc.;

-(ii)the descriptions, brands, types and characteristics of goods covered by the measure relating to retaliatory duty, etc.;
+(ii)the descriptions, brands, types and characteristics of goods covered by the measure relating to retaliatory customs duty, etc.;

-(iii)details of the measure relating to retaliatory duty, etc. (excluding the matters set forth in the preceding two items);
+(iii)details of the measure relating to retaliatory customs duty, etc. (excluding the matters set forth in the preceding two items);

 (v)any other relevant matters.